bbgdzxng1/cta608-in-vbi/README.md

 ### Line-21 Placement in NTSC

-The Line 21s in this script are probably in the wrong place, when compared to real-world implementations.
+The vertical height of the pseudo-VBI and the location of the Line-21 scanlines in this script are probably in the wrong place, when compared to real-world implementations.
 But the script can be tweaked to change the height of the pseudo-VBI.
 If you want a pseudo-VBI of six lines, adjust as you see fit.

 It gets a little tricky between digital vertical lines and the analog-scanline naming conventions.
 I make no apologies.
 The common locations of various similar payloads in VBI were...